ava-labs/avalanche-docs/docs/tooling/cli-guides/track-subnets.md

     Custom
 ```

-We have set the start time for the node to be a Primary Network Validator to be in 1 minute.
+We have set the start time for the node to be a Primary Network Validator to be in 20 seconds.

 Once all the inputs are completed you will see a transaction ID indicating that the node is now
 a Primary Network Validator.

+Note: if you see an error indicating that the transaction is not committed, run
+`avalanche node sync <clusterName> --subnet <subnetName>` again as it could be due to the validator
+start time having elapsed.

-Next, we will wait for 1 minute for the node to officially start as a Primary Network Validator.
+Next, we will wait for 20 seconds for the node to officially start as a Primary Network Validator.

 We will then proceed with adding the node as a Subnet Validator.
 Similar to adding the node as a
 Primary Network Validator, the wizard will ask you for how you would like to pay for the transaction